jgleeson/PublicHouse/Analysis.md

 includes the code used to carry out the analysis, so you can re-create or adapt the charts.

-This is the second edition of this analysis note, published in April 2022.
+This is the second edition of this analysis note, published in May 2022.
 The dataset has been expanded and updated, but in a more significant change the analysis uses interpolation to fill in gaps between data points, which improves some of the charts.